vaporgrave/FirefoxFacebookLagFix/README.md

 <br>
 <br>

-Hopefully this fix works for you.
+Hopefully this fix works for you :)
-Enjoy!